 Index of Labour Costs per Hour (ILCH)

 The Index of Labour Costs per Hour (ILCH) is published quarterly and is available for both the UK and Great Britain.
 This is an experimental statistic, developed to meet the EU Regulation EC 450/2003.

 It is a more widely defined measure than AWE, going beyond wages and salaries to include non- wage costs – such as employer National Insurance and pension contributions, sickness, maternity and paternity payments and benefits in kind – that are not considered by the other indicators.
 However, in terms of movements in the index, the inclusion of non-wage costs has a relatively small impact since they account for a small and relatively stable proportion of total pay.

 The main difference in movements between ILCH and AWE is that ILCH gives estimates per hour actually worked, whereas AWE gives earnings per employee.Back to table of contents

-The number of people in employment in the UK is measured by the Labour Force Survey (LFS) and consists of people aged 16 and over who did one hour or more of paid work per week (as an employee or self-employed), those who had a job that they were temporarily away from, those on government-supported training and employment programmes, and those doing unpaid family work.
+The number of people in employment in the UK is measured by the Labour Force Survey (LFS) and consists of people aged 16 and over who did one hour or more of paid work per week (as an employee or self-employed), those who had a job that they were temporarily away from, those on government-supported training and employment programmes, and those working in family businesses who benefit from the profits of those businesses but who do not receive a formal wage or salary.
 Employment levels and rates are published each month in the labour market statistical bulletin.